vidyalai/Interview-Challenge-2/Problem3/Readme.md

-Convert the existing task management application implemented using local state management with React hooks into a more scalable and maintainable architecture using the Context API for state management. ref(https://legacy.reactjs.org/docs/context.html)

 # Task Management Application with Context API

 This problem aims to convert an existing task management application implemented using local state management with React hooks into a more scalable and maintainable architecture using the Context API for state management.